darconeous/msecret-rust/doc/MSECRET.md

 4. Perform a lexicographical comparison between `out` and `max`.
 If `out` comes after `max`, then go to step 1.

-At this out `out` contains our derived integer in big-endian byte form, and may then be converted to whatever other sort of integer representation you might need.
+At this point `out` contains our derived integer in big-endian byte form, and may then be converted to whatever other sort of integer representation you might need.